EndPointCorp/end-point-blog/2010/09/27/postgres-configuration-best-practices.html.md

 - Who made the change
 - Why it was changed

-The first two items happen automatically in all version control systems, so you don't have to worry about those.
-The third item, "who made the change", must be entered manually if on a shared account (e.g. postgres) and using RCS.
+The first two items happen automatically in all version control systems, so you don’t have to worry about those.
+The third item, “who made the change”, must be entered manually if on a shared account (e.g. postgres) and using RCS.
 If you are using git, you can simply set the environment variables GIT_AUTHOR_NAME and GIT_AUTHOR_EMAIL.
-For shared accounts, I have a custom bashrc file called "gregbashrc" that is called when I log in that sets those ENVs as well as a host of other items.
+For shared accounts, I have a custom bashrc file called “gregbashrc” that is called when I log in that sets those ENVs as well as a host of other items.

-The fourth item, "why it was changed", is generally the content of the commit message.
-Never leave this blank, and be as descriptive and verbose as possible - someone later on will be grateful you did.
-It's okay to be repetitive and state the obvious.
+The fourth item, “why it was changed”, is generally the content of the commit message.
+Never leave this blank, and be as descriptive and verbose as possible—​someone later on will be grateful you did.
+It’s okay to be repetitive and state the obvious.
 If this was done as part of a specific ticket number or project name, mention that as well.

 ### Safe Changes

-It's important that the changes you make to the postgresql.conf file (or other files) actually work and don't cause Postgres to be unable to parse the file, or handle a changed setting.
-Never make changes and restart Postgres, because if it doesn't work, you've got a broken config file, no Postgres daemon, and most likely unhappy applications and/or users.
+It’s important that the changes you make to the postgresql.conf file (or other files) actually work and don’t cause Postgres to be unable to parse the file, or handle a changed setting.
+Never make changes and restart Postgres, because if it doesn’t work, you’ve got a broken config file, no Postgres daemon, and most likely unhappy applications and/or users.
 At the very least, do a reload first (e.g. /etc/init.d/postgresql reload or just kill -HUP the PID).
 Check the logs and see if Postgres was happy with your changes.
-If you are lucky, it won't even require a restart (some changes do, some do not).
+If you are lucky, it won’t even require a restart (some changes do, some do not).

 A better way to test your changes is to make it on an identical test box.
 That way, all the wrinkles are ironed out before you make the changes on production and attempt a reload or restart.

-Another way I've found handy is to simply start a new Postgres daemon.
-Sounds like a lot of work, but it's pretty automatic once you've done it a few times.
-The process  generally looks like this, assuming your production postgresql.conf is in the "data"  directory, and your changes are in data/postgresql.conf.new:
+Another way I’ve found handy is to simply start a new Postgres daemon.
+Sounds like a lot of work, but it’s pretty automatic once you’ve done it a few times.
+The process generally looks like this, assuming your production postgresql.conf is in the “data” directory, and your changes are in data/postgresql.conf.new:

 - cd ..
 - initdb testdata